ergoithz/browsepy/README.rst

 providing copy/cut/paste and directory creation operations.

-Plugins can add HTML content to browsepy's browsing view, using some convenience abstraction for already used elements like external stylesheet and javascript tags, links, buttons and file upload.
+Plugins can add HTML content to browsepy's browsing view, using some convenience abstraction for frequently used elements like external stylesheets, javascript, links, buttons and file upload.

 More information at http://ergoithz.github.io/browsepy/plugins.html